enaburekhan/doctors-booking-app/README.md

 2. Cd into the cloned directory
 3. Install the required dependencies by using: `npm install`
 4. run `npm run start` to display the application on the browser.
-5. Sign up with username: `test_user`
+5. Sign up with a username
+6. Enter password
-6. Enter password: 123456
+6. Enter your age